garland-culbreth/nord-matplotlib/README.md

 import matplotlib
 matplotlib.get_configdir()
 ```
-in an active environment; you may need to create the directory.
-Save the downloaded `.mplstyle` files there.
+in an active environment.
+In the directory returned by the command, look for a subdirectory named `stylelib`; you may need to create one.
+Save the downloaded `.mplstyle` files in the `stylelib` directory.

 Once the styles are in ` mpl_configdir/stylelib` you can load them with `plt.style.use()`.
 For example:
 ```py